 Accessibility & prescription status

 In Armenia, LNG EC is available behind the counter from pharmacies, which means that EC is available without a prescription but is not on the shelves and needs to be requested in order to purchase.
 LNG EC is also available from hospitals, family planning clinics, women’s health centers, and some outpatient departments.
-UPA EC has been registered in Armenia as of 2012 as a prescription-only drug, although anecdotal data suggests that it can be obtained without a prescription.
-A mifepristone EC product is also available from pharmacies and is registered as a prescription-only drug.
+UPA EC was registered in 2012 as a prescription-only drug.
+A mifepristone EC product was also available from pharmacies as a prescription-only drug.
+As of July 2024, these are not available.

-Physicians are the sole health care professionals who are authorized to prescribe or provide LNG EC, UPA EC, and mifepristone for EC.
+Physicians are the sole health care professionals who are authorized to prescribe or provide EC.

 Cost